Inclusion can’t be an afterthought

 Earlier today, I gave a talk for the Open Life Science Program about designing with inclusion in mind.
 I was emphasising that inclusion has to be part of the design process, not an afterthought, and I talked a bit about unconscious bias and the effect it has on inclusion.

-The cohort calls are recorded, but I’m not sure if the recordings are made public; I’ll add a link here if I find out more.
-In the meantime, you can download my slides as a PDF or read my notes below.
+The cohort calls are recorded, and you can watch a video on YouTube.
+You can also download my slides as a PDF or read my notes below.

 References and links